 Should your current engagement fall inside IR35 and you wish to keep your company for contracts outside IR35 we offer an option for you to do just that.
 With a fixed monthly fee of £95+VAT, we will oversee your umbrella income and also look out for your limited company, so that it is ready for you to pick up where you left off.

 It is important to remember that despite the changes in legislation, working outside IR35 and via a limited company is still the most tax-efficient way of trading.

 As a compliant accountancy practice, we have a duty of care to our clients when it comes to IR35, and keeping them updated with all legislation is a part of that commitment.
-That is why we have teamed up with IR35 specialists who have the knowledge, and expertise to conduct a full contract review granting you complete peace of mind.
-Along with this, they will provide guides, advice and free online templates on IR35 to ensure you are never left in the dark.
+That is why we have teamed up with IR35 specialists Qdos Contractor, who have the knowledge, and expertise to conduct a full contract review granting you complete peace of mind.